table of contents

 7. Test Ad Scheduling

-Ad Scheduling is a useful way of ensuring your ads are being served in the times that they are getting results.
-Simply focus down your calendar view to a single day to see if there are many times during the day that your Performance Max campaign is getting a low return for ad spend, then check that across a number of days to confirm the pattern.
+Ad Scheduling is a useful way of ensuring your ads are being served at the times that they are getting results.
+Simply focus down your calendar view to a single day to see if there are many times during the day that your Performance Max campaign is getting a low return for ad spend, then check that across several days to confirm the pattern.
 If you find a pattern, go to the ‘Ad Schedule’ tab and edit what times your ad will be served.
 This is also a good way to ensure efficient spending if you have a limited budget.

 8. Using Audience Signal (Custom Audiences/Segments & ‘Your Data’)

 OK, this one isn’t much of an optimisation tactic and more of a basic foundation of a Performance Max campaign.
-Feeding your campaign with one or both of Custom Audiences/Segments and ‘Your Data’ (lists of people who have previously interacted with your business) will give the campaign a ‘starting point to find new conversions across Google’.
-This will allow your campaign to start performing at a higher rate, faster.
+Feeding your campaign with one or both Custom Audiences/Segments and ‘Your Data’ (lists of people who have previously interacted with your business) will give the campaign a ‘starting point to find new conversions across Google’.
+This will allow your campaign to start performing at a higher rate, and faster.
 That being said, you can add an Audience Signal after your campaign is running, so this could be used to enhance performance.

 9. Branch Out the Focus of your Campaign

 We have tested Performance Max Campaigns with a few different focuses and found the majority of the results to be positive.
 From a full website focus to a single product focus, we found that if we fed the campaign with the correct assets, at least one custom audience or ‘Your Data’ and a single-minded version of Final URL extensions, the campaign generated a very strong return.
 Either way, testing a more focused or less focused campaign may be a good way to help plug some gaps in your marketing by using Google’s machine learning while also generating a good return on ad spend.
-Though remember to exclude any overlapping URLs or your ads will be battling against each other.
-Found any of these tips helpful, or perhaps you found something else useful you want to share?
+However, remember to exclude any overlapping URLs or your ads will be battling against each other.
+Did you find any of these tips helpful, or perhaps you found something else useful you want to share?

 Don’t forget to check out our new blog ‘4 More Ways To Optimise Your PMAX Campaign’.